 We do not offer a minor in Film, although we do offer a departmental Summer Certificate in Film & Media Industries and Professions.

-Many Film majors elect to complete a second major in addition to Film.
-Students must be able to complete both majors within a maximum of 140 units and can have no more than two courses which are counted towards both majors’ requirements.
+Many Film & Media majors elect to complete a second major in addition to Film & Media.
+Students must be able to complete both majors within a within their given number of terms, or have a unit total of less than 136 units if pursuing additional semesters.
+Students can have no more than two courses which are counted towards both majors’ requirements.
 Students considering a double major should consult with their Undergraduate Major Advisors in each department.

 Lower Division Requirements